Makhmour refugee camp: Background

 In 1994, the refugees fleeing the Kurdish villages in Turkey were initially based in two camps near Zakho.
-The refugees were known to be loyal to the PKK and therefore not assisted by the Kurdistan Democratic Party (KDP), which was worried of the leftist ideology, the refugees could spread among the local population.
+The refugees were known to be loyal to the PKK and therefore were not assisted by the Kurdistan Democratic Party (KDP) which was worried about the leftist ideology the refugees could spread among the local population.
 The UNHCR would assist them, much more after the camps habitants staged a hunger strike in front of the UNHCR building in Zakho, demanding an official refugee status.
 The UNHCR eventually gave in and provided them with the status of refugees.
 Following some Turkish airstrikes and the UNHCR refusal to provide the Kurds with an official refugee camp, they established their own camp in the Bersive valley nearby.
 It was also in the Bersive camp, where the Kurds first organized an educational program for primary school.
-Seeing this development, the UNHCR arranged for all the Kurdish refugees from Turkey for a refugee camp in Atroush, some 65 km away from Dohuk in Autumn 1994.
+Seeing this development, the UNHCR arranged for all the Kurdish refugees from Turkey for a refugee camp in Atroush, some 65 km away from Duhok in Autumn 1994.
 By 1995, most of the refugees fleeing from Turkey, were provided with a living in Atroush camp.
 In December 1996, the Atroush camp was closed by the UNHCR.
 Following, a major part of the inhabitants accepted an offer by the Kurdistan Democratic Party (KDP) to move to Makhmur and another group moved to Ain Sifni.
 From Ain Sifni the refugees had to flee fighting between the PKK and the KDP, who was supported in its fight by the Turkish army.
 The Refugees then settled to Sheikan, but their situation remained dire as the KDP did not allow the UNHCR to provide help to the refugees.
 Eventually the World Food Programm and the UNHCR managed to gain access to the refugees.
 Then the refugees opted to also move to Makhmur and join the other former inhabitants of the Atroush Camp.